ReScience/ReScience-submission/article/Name-YEAR.md

 In 1983, Dempster proposed that natural enemies may not be an important regulating factor in insect dynamics.
 In fact, he failed to detect density-dependence due to natural enemies in most of the studies on Lepidoptera he reviewed.
 His proposition really contrasted with what was thought at the time.
 In response to this article, @Hassell85 analyzed a insect dynamic model in which the only regulating factor was natural enemies.
 He showed that the difficulties to detect the density-dependent effect of natural enemies was due to time delays and stochasticity.
 This paper is still considered a classic in fields of insect and parasitoid-host population dynamics. **AJOUTER DES EXEMPLES DE CONTRIBUTION DE L'ARTICLE**

 We used information from @Hassell85 to replicate the model.
-We replicated the figures central to the article.
+We were able to replicate the results central to the article.
 In addition, we made new analysis to detect the density-dependent effect of natural enemies in the stochastic model.
 To our best knowledge, the original implementation was not available.
 The code for the simulations and the figures were written in *Julia*.

 # Methods